 - review the draft Police and Crime Plan.
-It has remained active since this time for the purpose of monitoring the implementation plan and drafting and leading the work-programme for proactive scrutiny sessions. - 2.7 The Police and Crime Plan working group has met four times in the last year, and these are scheduled in advance.
-The terms of reference for this working group are attached as Appendix Two. - 2.8 It is recommended that the membership of this working group remain at five members.
+It has remained active since this time for the purpose of monitoring the implementation plan and drafting and leading the work-programme for proactive scrutiny sessions.
+The proposed updated terms of reference for this Sub-Committee are attached as Appendix Two. - 2.7 The Police and Crime Plan working group has met four times in the last year, and these are scheduled in advance. - 2.8 It is recommended that the membership of this working group remain at five members.